ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Beyond the basics
 -----------------
-You can override the default remote user name in several ways, including passing the ``-u`` parameter at the command line, setting user information in your inventory file, setting user information in your configuration file, and setting environment variables.
+You can override the default remote user name in several ways, including:
+* passing the ``-u`` parameter at the command line
+* setting user information in your inventory file
+* setting user information in your configuration file
+* setting environment variables

 See :ref:`general_precedence_rules` for details on the (sometimes unintuitive) precedence of each method of passing user information.
 You can read more about connections in :ref:`connections`.

 Copying and executing modules
 =============================